Serrin/Celestra-beta/README.md

 __A helper JavaScript library with useful functions and polyfills and zero dependencies.__

-This library isn't compatible with the Node.js.
+This library is working in the Node.js, but there are functions, that don't work.
+Examples: DOM functions.

 Latest version: 5.9.0